Len Fox (writer): Career

 In 1955 he married Mona Brand, a fellow Communist and idealist, who was to become a respected playwright.
 At the instigation of Wilfred Burchett, they spent 1955–56 in Hanoi, he working as a print journalist, she for Radio Hanoi.

 In 1956, Fox was a co-founder of the Indigenous rights organisation the Aboriginal-Australian Fellowship, along with Pearl Gibbs, Charles Leon, Ray Peckham, Bert Groves, Grace Bardsley, Faith Bandler, and Jack Horner.

 Fox and Brand's home for the next 50 years was a modest terrace house in Little Surrey Street, near Kings Cross, in an era when the area was not fashionable.
 They were together when he died, and his coffin was draped with the Eureka Flag, long a subject of his research and of three of his books, authenticating a flag in the Ballarat Art Gallery as the flag that flew over the stockade of the Eureka rebels in 1854.

+Eureka flag investigation

+In December 1944, Fox published an article about the as then unconfirmed fragments of the Eureka Flag held by the Art Gallery of Ballarat.
+He entered into correspondence with the family of Private John King, the art gallery, and Ballarat local historian Nathan Spielvogel.
+The art gallery gave Fox a sample of the Eureka Flag in March 1945, along with a drawing.

+Spielvogel doubted the authenticity of the fragments held by the art gallery.
+On a visit to Ballarat later that year, Fox visited the art gallery and was given two more pieces by the custodians.
+In his 1963 self-published booklet, Fox advanced his argument about why the King fragments are authentic.
+Perhaps due to interest generated by Fox's publication, the main Eureka flag remnants were transferred to a safe at the art gallery later in 1963.